zlijingtao/PartialFreezeGAN/README.md

 # PartialFreezeGAN
-A partial-freeze technique towards fast GAN training
+A partial-freeze technique towards fast DCGAN training (in Python, using keras framework).

 ### MMD Metric